 Static Pressure, Manometers, and Magnehelics

 When you start talking airflow, it can get pretty in-depth pretty quickly.
-There is a big gap between what is useful for the average tech to apply every day and the whole story, so let's start with the simplest part to understand, static pressure.
+There is a big gap between what is useful for the average tech to apply every day and the whole story, so let's start with the simplest part to understand: static pressure.

 Static pressure is simply the force exerted in all directions within any contained fluid.
 In this case, that fluid is the air.
 It's not the directional force of air moving or blowing (that is called velocity pressure); it is simply the force pushing out on the positive side of the air system and pulling in on the negative side.
 (Neil Comparetto wrote a great tech tip on measuring static pressure, which you can find HERE.)

-In other words, it's energy exerted or inward in all directions instead of in one direction, compared to velocity.
+In other words, it's energy exerted outward or inward in all directions instead of in one direction, compared to velocity.

 Measuring static pressure helps a tech know whether or not the system has excessive resistance to airflow overall or at a particular point.